 Tournoi jeunes démocrates

-ArtsFest is a two-week celebration of the arts held every April, as well as a beloved Marianopolis tradition.
+ArtsFest is an annual spring celebration of the arts as well as a beloved Marianopolis tradition.
+This year, it takes place April 23 to May 3, 2019.
 A joint initiative of the Liberal and Creative Arts and English departments, ArtsFest is free and open to the public.
 Held throughout campus, ArtsFest gives students from every area of study a chance to showcase their literary and video works, musical talent and art of all kinds.

 Host to everything from paintings to poems, ArtsFest features an arts café with performances by students and teachers alike, as well as theatre performances, the College’s literary journal and film screenings.
 A highlight is the ArtsFest concert, featuring students from the Marianopolis Music Program.